rootwork/rootwork.org/hugo/content/blog/2013-05-17/index.md

 `img, video { max-width: 100%; height: auto; }` to your stylesheets, which are the first two things I do for any responsive project.

-SR: Toolkit’s templates have also evolved, Where originally there were five some odd different templates to choose from, now there are just two, a basic one to set up a basic partial structure, and a responsive web design one that pulls in Breakpoint 2.x for media queries and Singularity 1.x for grids.
+SR: Toolkit's templates have also evolved, Where originally there were five some odd different templates to choose from, now there are just two, a basic one to set up a basic partial structure, and a responsive web design one that pulls in Breakpoint 2.x for media queries and Singularity 1.x for grids.